-- When the petitioner is a US citizen.
+- When the petitioner is a U.S. citizen.

-- In certain emergency situations.
+- In certain emergency situations;

-- If you are a member of the militia.
+- If you are a member of the militia;

 If you wish to address the issue in more detail, please review our article dedicated to family based immigration.

-Special immigrant categories
+Special immigrant classes

 3. Wait for USCIS decision

 If this happens, you still have the possibility to appeal with the help of one of our immigration lawyers in Los Angeles.

 4. Wait for notification from the National Visa Center

-This agency is responsible for charging the service fee for visa applications and other supporting documents.
-So, the NVC will also notify you at what time you should send the corresponding payments to the immigrant visa (fee bills) and other details.
+This agency is responsible for collecting the service fee for visa applications and other supporting documents.
+So, the NVC will also notify you when you should send the payments corresponding to the immigrant visa (fee bills) and other details.

 5. Attend the appointment

 Upon receiving notification that the visa is available or also that the priority date is in effect, the consular office will send you an appointment for the interview.

-6. Notice of changes to the NVC
+6. Notification of changes to NVC

 7. Obtaining the visa